 - A. Employees shall not possess, sell or use alcohol or controlled substances while on the job, including meal periods. - B. Employees shall not work or report to work under the influence of alcohol or controlled substances, except as provided in subparagraph C or D below. - C. Employees must report to their supervisors when they are experiencing a reaction to a prescription or over-the-counter drug which may affect their ability to do their job.
-Regardless if prescribed as medical marijuana or not, medical marijuana is prohibited from consumption or absorption in any form for all

-- employees. - D. Employees called back to work will report to the supervisor any off duty use of alcohol or a reaction to a prescription or over-the counter drug and shall not report to work. - E. If an employee is called into work after consuming alcohol or is reporting to work when experiencing a reaction to a prescription or over-the-counter drug which may affect his ability to do his job, the on-duty supervisor will make a determination as to fitness for duty.
-No alcohol or drug test will be administered if subparagraph C or D applies.
-The on-duty supervisor will fill out and retain a form documenting his determination, with a copy to be filed with the Chief.
-Any employee who has been prescribed medical marijuana and has consumed or absorbed it in any form shall be sent home immediately and said employee shall be required to use sick time. - F. Due to the changing federal and state regulation ensuring safety and reporting accidents and that all of the employees are in safety sensitive positions for the equipment they operate and the services they perform, all employees shall be subject to the same drug testing policy, i.e. random drug tests, as those who maintain a CDL.
+Regardless if prescribed as medical marijuana or not, medical marijuana is prohibited from consumption or absorption in any form for all employees. - D. Employees called back to work will report to the supervisor any off duty use of alcohol or a reaction to a prescription or over-the-counter drug and shall not report to work. - E. Any employee who has been prescribed medical marijuana and has consumed or absorbed it in any form shall be sent home immediately and said employee shall be required to use sick time. - F. Due to the changing federal and state regulation ensuring safety and reporting accidents and that all of the employees are in safety sensitive positions for the equipment they operate and the services they perform, all employees shall be subject to the same drug testing policy, i.e., random drug tests, as those who maintain a CDL. - G. No alcohol or drug test will be administered if subparagraph C or D applies.